Department of Classics

 The Latin Placement Test is available only to students entering freshman term.
 All requests for exemption must be resolved by the end of your first term as we do not offer this test at any other time.
-The Latin Placement Test for the Class of 2018 will take place as follows: Friday, Sept.
-5 and Monday, Sept.
-8, 9am to 4pm at Collis Placement Exam Center, and Tuesday, Sept.
-9, 9am to 5pm in Moore Hall Exam Center.
-The test takes about 90 minutes.
+The Latin Placement Test for the Class of 2019 will take place as follows: Dates, Times and Locations: To Be Announced The test takes about 90 minutes.

 For Latin, the College language requirement may be satisfied on the basis of a score of 680 or higher on the SAT II Latin test, or a score of 5 on the Advanced Placement (AP) Latin test, or a high score on the departmental placement test administered during Orientation.
 Exempted students are automatically placed in Latin 10 or 15.
 Students seeking to enter directly into Latin 22 or other advanced Latin courses are advised to consult the Chair of the Department of Classics.
 Students whose test results may not fairly reflect their knowledge and experience of Latin may also consult with representatives of the Classics Department (either the Chair or the instructors of upper-level Latin classes) in order to determine the appropriate placement.